-After all we already have labels like tomboy or sissy so how can we believe gender is some black and white concept?
+When you consider that we already have labels like tomboy or sissy it makes you wonder how can we believe gender is some black and white concept?
 And I’ll admit I find the idea that there are millions of genders is rather absurd.
-But when you consider that our ideas of gender are largely social constructs and shaped by the culture we are raised in.
+But when you consider that our ideas of gender are largely social constructs and shaped by the culture we are raised in it starts to make more sense.
 Yet in spite of that, There is something about gender that is ingrained.

 When you examine various cultures and time periods, you’ll find that the social expectations differ quite radically.
 To be honest, some of it is rather bizarre.
 Take High Heels as an example.
 We think of them as women-swear.
 It’s something sultry, sexy- A symbol of femininity.
 But when you examine their origins- you’ll discover that were originally used in horse-riding and eventually became status symbols worn by men in positions of power.
 These nobles wore wigs, tights, elaborate dresses and adorned themselves with lace.
 And at the time, Nobody had an issue with that.
 Actually, most of them were the height of manliness and trained killers.
 I mean, if you Laughed at them, they’d probably challenge you to a duel.
 So Appearances can be deceiving.
 And It’s the same with long hair- It used to be perfectly manly to good head of hair- mustache optional.
 But if you do it now, You’ll be frowned on.
 So Why is that?
 Well, You can trace the idea that men should have short hair right back to the trenches of the first world war.
 It was the first war of it’s kind.
 In the muck of the trenches, poor hygiene made Lice and disease a big issue.
 So they invented the buzz cut.
 And since nobody wanted to look like they’d dodged the draft, so they copied it to look cool.
 And if it won them points with the ladies, that was a bonus.

 “Where were you during the great war?”
 Certainly not cowering at home like a coward.
-Here’s another interesting tidbit: During the Victorian era, Children of both genders wore dresses .
-Why?
-It was a practical choice.
-For starters it made changing nappies pretty easy, and they were easy to put on. practicality.
-Pants were a total pain to put on, so they decided to use dresses instead.
-And it made changing nappies easier as well.
+Here’s another interesting tidbit: During the Victorian era, Children of both genders wore dresses For starters, it made changing nappies pretty easy, compared to pants- which were a total pain to put on, so they decided to use dresses instead.
 Going further back, the same is true for genders other than male and female.
 When we look back into history, we can see that the gender binary is a recent invention.

 The native Americans and other tribes also had what they called two-spirits- People who didn’t fit into the gendered role society has assigned to them.
 They were often singled out to become medicine men or shamans.
 Also, in India you have the Hijaras.
 Despite being considered sacred, they are at the bottom of society often forced to become prostitutes.
 And The kathoey or “lady-boys” of Thailand are often the butt of many a joke, but it is no laughing matter.
 There are complex social issues at work.
 And it gets even stranger: According to Classical Judaism there are 6 genders!
 But In today’s world such people are a dying breed.
 Excluding Male and Female, It lists the following genders: